-These notes are not going to solve world-hunger or wipe out cancers,
+These notes are not going to solve world-hunger or wipe out cancers, but

-production of bombs, bullets, wars, poisons, etc.).
+of bombs, bullets, wars, poisons, etc.).

 emit gas (hydrogen and oxygen).
 There are some plates inside of the

 battery enclosures.
 The plastic enclosures hold the solution and plates

 inside.
 That's it, right?
-That's all there is
+That's all there is to a battery.

 2.)
-If batteries can convert the liquid acid into a couple of gases,
+If batteries can convert the liquid acid into a couple of gases, then

-it right back into liquid, right?
+right back into liquid, right?

 3.)
 Despite the fact that I believe the modern-day battery is not using

 the ideal plates or enclosures, the modern-day battery is still the

 prototype in which to improve upon, unless further financing were made

 available.
 Why are there no videos or websites showing any experiements in

 this area?
 It's as if we were marketed a battery, and everybody just went

 to sleep cataloging it as the end-all-be-all.